-The appeal process (academic and non-academic) is outlined in the "Appeal Process/Grading System/Graduation" section of this handbook and the Student Code of Conduct.
+The appeal process (academic and non-academic) is outlined in the Student Code of Conduct.
 Sanctions may be imposed for violations of these rules whether or not criminal or civil sanctions are pursued.
-Apparent or alleged violation of local ordinances and federal or state law on college premises or at college sponsored or supervised activities will be forwarded to local law enforcement authorities.
+Apparent or alleged violation of local ordinances and federal or state law on College premises or at College-sponsored or supervised activities will be forwarded to local law enforcement authorities.
 The current Student Code of Conduct can be found at mstc.edu/studentcodeofconduct.